hgokhale/tvanode/Readme.md

 Tervela-node allows access to the Tervela Messaging Framework from within a Node.js application.

+## Installing

-## Node versions we have tested
+### Node versions we have tested

 The bulk of our testing has been with Node 0.8, but building with Node 0.6 also works, at least on Linux.

-## Platforms we have tested
+### Platforms we have tested

 * CentOS 6.0 64 bit
 * Ubuntu 12.04 64 bit
 * Windows 7 64 bit with 32 bit node & 32 bit tva library (note: these must match)

-## Dependencies
+### Dependencies

-* Tervela Client Library 5.1.5 or greater installed in the default location
+* Tervela Client Library 5.0.0 or greater installed in the default location
 * node 0.6 or >= 0.8
 * node-gyp

+### Note on Tervela Client Library Version

+* Tervela API version 5.1.5 or higher is recommended.
+Earlier versions do not support querying an existing publication for its QoS, which means that Tervela-node can not dynamically switch between using tvaSendMessage for BE/GC and tvagdMsgSend for GD.
+Right now, if the library is older than 5.1.5, only GC publications will work.
+  If you would prefer that only GD publications work, modify Session.cpp around line 593.

-## How to Build
+### How to Build

     git clone git://github.com/Tervela/tvanode.git
     cd tvanode
+    node-gyp configure
-    node-gyp configure build
+    node-gyp build

 This will result in a Tervela node module in `build/Release/tervela.node`.
 You can copy that to your node path, or reference the fully qualified path in your 'require' line.

+### Notes

+You may need to be root to run `node-gyp build`.
+On RHEL6 it seems you can't run `node-gyp configure build` as one invocation as you can on Ubuntu.
+On RHEL5, you need to run node-gyp with python 2.6 (`PYTHON=python26 node-gyp configure ...`), but there are bizarre compilation errors in the V8 headers.

 ## How to Use